Human Resources Frequently Asked Questions

-Detailed instructions to apply for the additional reimbursement are located on the CCIU Healthy Lifestyles Reimbusement Form , or by contacting the CCIU Human Resources office at 484-237-5188.
-The IU reimbursement also provides for reimbursement of up to $25 per bike helmet upon submission of form with copy of receipt showing purchase of a bike helmet.
+Detailed instructions to apply for the additional reimbursement are located on the CCIU Healthy Lifestyles Reimbursement Form, or by contacting the CCIU Human Resources office at 484-237-5188.
+The IU reimbursement also provides for reimbursement of up to $25 per bike helmet upon submission of form with a copy of the receipt showing purchase of a bike helmet.

 Nutrition Counseling Benefit

 Beginning July 1, 2007, all employees and their dependents insured under the IU’s medical insurance are eligible to receive six nutrition counseling visits with a registered dietitian or physician per calendar year.
-The cost for this service will be at the same co-pay as a visit to your primary physician.
-If you are covered by the Personal Choice Option 1 plan the cost would be $5 a visit, under Option 20 the cost would be $20 per visit and under Option 15/25/70 the cost would be $15 per visit.
+The cost of this service will be at the same co-pay as a visit to your primary physician.

 The purpose of the benefit is to support our members in establishing good eating habits that will contribute to a healthier lifestyle.
 We recognize the impact of a well-balanced diet on good health, and we are proud to offer nutrition counseling visits as a core benefit to our already comprehensive benefits plans.